alex-temple/discord-server-bot/README.md

 -  ~~**Status Channels** - create (unjoinable) voice channels under the category specified in config.json to quickly view online/offline status without running the command.~~

-- **Server controls** - specify commands in config.json to start/stop the server, etc.
 - ~~**Server controls** - specify commands in config.json to start/stop the server, etc.~~

 - **RCON** - run RCON commands through the bot for supported games.